debomatic/debomatic/docs/index.rst

 Prepare source packages
 =======================

-Deb-o-Matic will take into account source uploads only, so make sure you create packages by passing ``-S`` flag to ``debuild`` or ``dpkg-buildpackage``.
+Deb-o-Matic will take into account both source only uploads and source plus binary uploads, while it will discard binary only uploads.
+Source only uploads are recommended to avoid waste of bandwith, so make sure you create packages by passing ``-S`` flag to ``debuild`` or ``dpkg-buildpackage``.

-Then, source packages must be copied or uploaded into the directory specified by ``packagedir`` option in the configuration files to let Deb-o-Matic process them.
+Then, packages must be copied or uploaded into the directory specified by ``packagedir`` option in the configuration file to let Deb-o-Matic process them.

 In order to save bandwidth while uploading your packages, you could want to